gini/gini-sdk-ios/doc/source/guides/common-tasks.rst

     ...

-    // Assuming that `gini` is an instance of the `GiniSDK` facade class and `image` is a `UIImage` instance,
+    // Assuming that `gini` is an instance of the `GiniSDK` facade class,
-    // e.g. from a picture taken by the camera.
+    // `docType` is a string containing a hint about the type of document and `image` is a `NSData` instance,
+    // containing an image and meta information about the image.

     let documentTaskManager = gini.documentTaskManager
-    documentTaskManager.createDocumentWithFilename("myDocument", fromImage: image).continueWithSuccessBlock { (task: BFTask!) -> AnyObject! in
+    documentTaskManager.createDocumentWithFilename("myDocument", fromImageData: image, docType: docType).continueWithSuccessBlock { (task: BFTask!) -> AnyObject! in
         let document = task.result as!
 GINIDocument
         print("Created document with ID \(document.documentId)")
         return nil